 European Commission approves acquisition of Délifrance by Vandemoortele

-The European Commission on Thursday approved Belgian food company Vandemoortele’s acquisition of French frozen bakery producer Délifrance, provided the company divests two production sites in France.
+The European Commission has approved Belgian food company Vandemoortele’s acquisition of French frozen bakery producer Délifrance, provided the company divests two production sites in France.

-The Commission had expressed concerns that the takeover could significantly reduce competition in the market for frozen laminated dough products, including croissants and chocolate rolls, particularly in France and Italy.
+The Commission had expressed concerns that the takeover could significantly reduce competition in the market for frozen laminated dough products, including croissants and pains au chocolat, particularly in France and Italy.

 Teresa Ribera, the Commission’s vice-president in charge of competition policy, said that "the commitments offered by the two companies will enable them to proceed with their transaction, while preserving the competitive pressure that keep food prices affordable."